colbyj/bride-of-frankensystem/docs/building/adding_survey_questions.rst

 Questionnaires in BOFS are JSON files stored in your project's ``questionnaires/`` directory.
 Each file is one questionnaire and renders as one page in the experiment.
 For multiple pages of questions, create multiple files.

+Questionnaires can also live inside a blueprint at ``<blueprint_name>/questionnaires/``.
+See :doc:`/framework/blueprints_routes` for how blueprint-scoped questionnaires are discovered.

 A minimal example
 -----------------